tobisupreme/blogolicious/README.md

     ```text
     /api/blog?title=Title
     ```
-    - tags: Separate multiple values with a comma, `,`.
+    - tags: Separate multiple values with a comma
     ```text
     /api/blog?tags=sql,database
     ```

   - Sort: Sort returned response by passing values matching the fields in the blog to the `orderby` parameter.
 To sort in descending order, add a `-` prefix.
-Separate multiple values with a comma, `,`.
+Separate multiple values with a comma

     Acceptable values include:
     - author